Notre ami le roi: Danielle Mitterrand Canceled Trip

-On October 30, 1990 the Moroccan Government learned that Danielle Mitterrand, the wife of President Francois Mitterrand, was planning to visit a refugee camp in Tindouf, where the Polisario Front was based.
+On October 30, 1990 the Moroccan Government learned that Danielle Mitterrand, the wife of President François Mitterrand, was planning to visit a refugee camp in Tindouf, where the Polisario Front was based.

 Danielle Mitterrand, who headed the Fondation Danielle-Mitterrand - France Libertés, a Paris-based human rights organization that helps refugees, canceled the trip after Moroccan officials protested and one Rabat newspaper wrote that her trip showed that she "clearly does not love Morocco."
 Moroccan officials said her trip would encourage the Polisario Front, who are fighting Morocco's claims over the Western Sahara, former Spanish Sahara that is rich in minerals.

 On November 8, 1990, in Paris Danielle Mitterrand met with Khadija Bent Hamdi, the wife of Mohamed Abdelaziz (Sahrawi politician), causing one Moroccan paper to write that she was "throwing oil on the fire."
 After his meeting with Hassan II of Morocco on November 9, 1990, Foreign Minister Roland Dumas said that tensions had been reduced and that both sides reiterated their desire to maintain friendly relations.